 In the Holy Spirit

 That His ministry is to glorify Jesus Christ and during this age, to convict men of sin, indwell, guide, instruct, comfort and empower the believer for godly living and service.
-We further believe that all Christians have been promised the indwelling of the Holy Spirit in their lives.
-Although we cannot dictate the Holy Spirit as to when and where He acts, the promise of His presence may be claimed at the point of conversion (Acts 2:38).
-The Holy Spirit then gives gifts of ministry to each one for the good of the body (I Corinthians 12:4-7).
-We do not believe that sign gifts exist to prove someone is saved nor should they be practiced to draw attention to the individual.
+We further believe that all Christians have been promised the indwelling of the Holy Spirit in their lives, which occurs at the point of conversion (Ephesians 1:13-14).
+Believers are then called to be filled continually and to walk in the power of the the Holy Spirit to guide our lives.
+(Galatians 5:16, Ephesians 5:18) The Holy Spirit then gives spiritual gifts to each one for the good of the body of Christ (I Corinthians 12:4-7).
+All gifts should be used for the glory of God and should not be practiced to draw attention to the individual.

 In the Scriptures